Maboroshy/midi-scripter/docs/overview.md

 ## 3. Calls

-Input ports subscribe functions, object methods or anything callable to call with incoming message object.
+Input ports and GUI widgets subscribe functions, object methods or anything callable to call with incoming message object.
 Callables can have any name, must accept a message as their only argument or have no arguments at all, and are not expected to return anything.

-To subscribe a callable to the messages from an input port, use the `@input_port.subscribe` decorator.
+To subscribe a callable to the messages from an input port or and GUI widget, use the `@input_port.subscribe` decorator.
 A single callable can be subscribed to multiple ports by stacking multiple decorators:

 ``` python